 The forecast consists of the estimation of a given variable in the future.

 The main goal is to anticipate what will happen in the immediate or mediate future.
-The forward forecasting is not a prediction, but a way to influence the future.
+Forward forecasting is not a prediction, but a way to influence the future.
 Then it is possible to build a plan with the least possible variability.

 The forecasts are applicable to different functions of the organization, such as for example: